Rear doors and front doors revisited

 I added a big piece of Dynamat behind the speaker not to improve it's sound, as they contribute zero to the sound quality inside the car, but to avoid leaking sound to the exterior.

-Just like at the front I added some Dynamat on the lower and rear areas of the door to block rolling noise entering the door and making it work as an echo chamber.
+Just like at the front I added some Dynamat on the lower and rear areas of the door to block rolling noise entering the door and making it work as an resonance box.

 After that Dynamat was applied in the inner door skin, window elevator and door frame.